wagtail/rfcs/text/072-background-workers.md

         Add a job to be completed at a specific time
         """
         ...

+    async def aenqueue(self, func: Callable, args: List, kwargs: Dict) -> None:
+        """
+        Queue up a job function (or coroutine) to be executed
+        """
+        ...

+    async def adefer(self, func: Callable, when: datetime, args: List, kwargs: Dict) -> None:
+        """
+        Add a job function (or coroutine) to be completed at a specific time
+        """
+        ...
 ```

 If a backend doesn't support a particular scheduling mode, it simply does not define the method.